 The elevated pH in the BSFAP water and the corresponding lower concentrations of minor ions in the BSFAP also support the unlikely influence of the BSFAP on groundwater.
-Therefore, it is concluded that the elevated signatures of beryllium, cobalt, lithium, and radium 226/228 in MW-1603, as noted in the March 2020 and June 2020 groundwater monitoring data, are related to the dissolution of naturally occurring coal seam-derived constituents within the shale layers of the Breathitt Group, as supported by the discussion of local and regional geology in Section 2.1 and EHS Support (2019a).
+Therefore, it is concluded that the elevated signatures of beryllium, cobalt, and lithium in MW-1603, as noted in the October 2020 groundwater monitoring data, are related to the dissolution of naturally occurring, coal seam-derived constituents within the shale layers of the Breathitt Group, as supported by the discussion of local and regional geology in Section 2.1 and EHS Support (2019a).

-In conclusion, this ASD addendum for the BSFAP has determined that Type IV natural variations in groundwater are resulting in SSLs of beryllium, cobalt, lithium, and radium 226/228 at MW-1603.
+In conclusion, this ASD addendum for the BSFAP has determined that Type IV natural variations in groundwater resulted in SSLs of beryllium, cobalt, and lithium detected at MW-1603.